-- The Presiding Officer calls the session to order and asks each person in the room to introduce himself or herself and state his or her reason for being at the hearing (i.e., board, accused, observer).
-He or she questions respondent or respondents as follows: - (1) "Have you been advised of your due process rights in regard to this hearing?" - (2) "Do you object to any member of the committee hearing your case?" - (3) "Are you aware that this session is being taped for accuracy?" - (4) "Have you been given a minimum of 72 hours to prepare for this case?" - (5) "Are you aware that you have the right to remain silent? - If a student responds negatively to questions 1 or 4, the chair instructs the student to leave the room so the board can decide if the case will continue based on student's explanation. - The Presiding Officer asks the accused if he or she challenges the objectivity of any member of the board.
-If so, the accused must state the reason(s).
+- The basic Presiding Officer calls the session to order and asks each person in the room to introduce himself or herself and state his or her reason for being at the hearing (e.g., Board member, Respondent, witness). - The Presiding Officer asks the Respondent and the Complainant if he or she challenges the objectivity of any member of the Student Conduct Board.
+If so, the party must state the reason(s).
 The board will meet in non-public session to consider the challenge and determine whether or not the member should hear the case. - The Presiding Officer reads the charges and specifications to the charge(s) from the incident report.
-The Presiding Officer asks the respondent to respond to each charge (Responsible or Not Responsible). - The accused and the complainant are given an opportunity to give an opening statement. - The accused and the complainant may give his or her explanation of the events surrounding the charges.
+The Presiding Officer asks the Respondent to respond to each charge (Responsible or Not Responsible). - The Respondent and the Complainant are given an opportunity to give an opening statement. - The Respondent and the Complainant may give his or her explanation of the events surrounding the charges.
 The members of the board then may question the students.
 Each student should be given the opportunity to provide the Presiding Officer with questions to ask the others involved in the case. - The Presiding Officer in his or her discretion may limit the number of eyewitnesses that may be heard, and to require all other witnesses to submit their statements in writing.
 Both sides have, at this time, the right to cross-examine, by providing the Presiding Officer with questions, the witnesses and to examine any and all documents before being received into evidence.
 No member of the staff, faculty, or administration of Lincoln University may be called as an expert witness.
-However, staff, faculty and administrators may serve as character witnesses or references. - The accused and the complainant present the facts and evidence that support his or her case. - The accused and the complainant shall be given an opportunity to make a closing statement - The board will make its deliberations in a closed non-public session. - The board will then render its decision with the charges against the student established by a majority decision given a "preponderance of the evidence." - The accused student normally will receive the decision in writing within 3-5 business days.
+However, staff, faculty and administrators may serve as character witnesses or references. - The Respondent and the Complainant present the facts and evidence that support his or her case.

+- The Respondent and the Complainant shall be given an opportunity to make a closing statement - The board will make its deliberations in a closed non-public session. - The board will then render its decision with the charges against the student established by a majority decision given a "preponderance of the evidence." - The accused student normally will receive the decision in writing within 3-5 business days.